idlab-discover/watz/runtime/doc/build_wasm_app.md

 ## 4. Build wasm app with SIMD support

+The official *wasi-sdk release* doesn't fully support *latest 128-bit SIMD spec* yet.
+WARM provides a script in [build-wasi-sdk](../test-tools/build-wasi-sdk/) to generate another wasi-sdk with *llvm-13* from source code and installs it at *../test-tools/wasi-sdk*.
+If you plan to build WASM applications with *latest 128-bit SIMD*, please use it instead of the official release.

-Normally we should install emsdk and use its SSE header files, please ref to workload samples, e.g. [bwa CMakeLists.txt](../samples/workload/bwa/CMakeLists.txt) and [wasm-av1 CMakeLists.txt](../samples/workload/wasm-av1/CMakeLists.txt) for more details.
+And also you can install emsdk and use its SSE header files, please ref to workload samples, e.g. [bwa CMakeLists.txt](../samples/workload/bwa/CMakeLists.txt) and [wasm-av1 CMakeLists.txt](../samples/workload/wasm-av1/CMakeLists.txt) for more details.

+For both wasi-sdk and emsdk, please add the option `-msimd128` for clang or emcc to generate WASM application with SIMD bytecodes.

 # Build WASM applications with emsdk